olliebrownlow/fill-the-canvas/README.md

 `W F` command
 - If no canvas has been created, an error message is displayed asking the user to create one first.
+- Only percentages over 1 can be entered.
+- Any extra arguments placed after the `F` argument will lead to an "invalid command" response.

 ### Unresolved edge case